-(a) Notwithstanding any other provision of this Chapter, a candidate shall be exempted from the reports of contributions, loans, and expenditures required in G.S.
-163-278.9(a), 163-278.40B, 163-278.40C, 163-278.40D, and 163-278.40E if to further his campaign that candidate:

-- 1 (1) Does not receive more than one three thousand dollars (\$1,000.00) 2 (\$3,000) in contributions, and - (2) Does not receive more than one three thousand dollars (\$1,000.00) (\$3,000) in loans, and - (3) Does not spend more than one three thousand dollars (\$1,000.00). (\$3,000).
+- (a) Notwithstanding any other provision of this Chapter, a candidate shall be exempted from the reports of contributions, loans, and expenditures required in G.S.
+163-278.9(a), 163-278.40B, 163-278.40C, 163-278.40D, and 163-278.40E if to further his campaign that candidate: - (1) Does not receive more than one-three thousand dollars (\$1,000.00) (\$3,000) in contributions, and - (2) Does not receive more than one three thousand dollars (\$1,000.00) (\$3,000) in loans, and - (3) Does not spend more than one three thousand dollars (\$1,000.00). (\$3,000).

 To qualify for the exemption from those reports, the candidate's treasurer shall file a certification under oath that he does not intend to receive in contributions or loans or expend more than one three thousand dollars (\$1,000.00) (\$3,000) to further his campaign.
 The certification shall be filed with the Board at the same time the candidate files his Organizational Report as required in G.S.
 163-278.7, G.S.
 163-278.9, and G.S.
 163-278.40A.
 If the candidate's campaign is being conducted by a political committee which is handling all contributions, loans, and expenditures for his campaign, the treasurer of the political committee shall file a certification of intent to stay within the threshold amount.
-If the intent to stay within the threshold changes, or if the \$1,000 three thousand dollars (\$3,000) threshold is exceeded, the treasurer shall immediately notify the Board and shall be responsible for filing all reports required in G.S.
+If the intent to stay within the threshold changes, or if the \$1,000 three thousand dollar (\$3,000) threshold is exceeded, the treasurer shall immediately notify the Board and shall be responsible for filing all reports required in G.S.
 163-278.9 and 163-278.40B, 163-278.40C, 163-278.40D, and 163-278.40E; provided that any contribution, loan, or expenditure which would have been required to be reported on an earlier report but for this section shall be included on the next report required after the intent changes or the threshold is exceeded.

-- (b) The exemption in subsection (a) of this section applies to political party committees under the same terms as for candidates, except that the term 'to further his campaign' does not relate to a political party committee's exemption, and all contributions, expenditures, and loans during an election shall be counted against the political party committee's threshold amount." - (f) This section applies to primaries, elections, and referenda beginning in 1998. - ELECTRONIC REPORTING. - Section 5. (a) G.S.
-163-278.9 is amended by adding a new subsection to read: - "(j) Treasurers for the following entities shall file any report required by this section electronically, according to rules which shall be promulgated by the State Board of Elections: - (1) Candidates for statewide office; - (2) The State, district, county, and precinct executive committees of political parties; - (3) Political committees that make contributions in excess of ten thousand dollars (\$10,000) to candidates for statewide office or make independent expenditures in excess of ten thousand dollars (\$10,000) that affect contests for statewide office, - if the report shows in excess of ten thousand dollars (\$10,000) in contributions, in expenditures, or in loans." - (b) This section applies to reports to be filed in 1998.
+- (b) The exemption in subsection (a) of this section applies to political party committees under the same terms as for candidates, except that the term 'to further his campaign' does not relate to a political party committee's exemption, and all contributions, expenditures, and loans during an election shall be counted against the political party committee's threshold amount." - (f) This section applies to primaries, elections, and referenda beginning in 1998.

-SENATE BILL 1 version 6
+- ELECTRONIC REPORTING.

+- Section 5. (a) G.S.
+163-278.9 is amended by adding a new subsection to read: - "(j) Treasurers for the following entities shall electronically file each report required by this section that shows in excess of ten thousand dollars (\$10,000) in contributions, in expenditures, or in loans, according to rules adopted by the State Board of Elections: - (1) A candidate for statewide office; - (2) A State, district, county, or precinct executive committee of a political party, if the committee makes contributions or independent expenditures in excess of ten thousand dollars (\$10,000) that affect contests for statewide office;

+(3) A political committee that makes contributions in excess of ten thousand dollars (\$10,000) to candidates for statewide office or makes independent expenditures in excess of ten thousand dollars (\$10,000) that affect contests for statewide office.

+The State Board of Elections shall provide the software necessary to file an electronic report to a treasurer required to file an electronic report at no cost to the treasurer."

+(b) This section applies to reports to be filed during or after 1998.